 If you raise hens in season, you will have a lot of eggs to deal with.
 This is when you process the eggs for long-term food storage.
 Or, if not, find a local store that sells five dozen eggs at an affordable price and process those.

 Now, let’s say you happen to have a freeze-dryer on hand.
-You can start putting those eggs to good use.
+You can start using those eggs.

 If you can source eggs for under .33 cents each, that is a good start.
 Size doesn’t matter, so pick up what is cheapest – medium and extra large are often less than large due to consumers wanting a standard size.